ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 Ctrl+F: Fill resource of selected object
 Enter or Tilde to show the console
 F9 to clear the console log
-Ctrl-Alt-Shift-R: opens console and puts restart in it
+Ctrl-Alt-Shift-R: opens console and places "restart" in it
 Ctrl-Space: Opens placement mode with the last placed item
 Ctrl-Shift-Space: Opens placement mode with the selected item
 Ctrl-Shift-F: Follow Camera (select an object to follow around)
-Ctrl-Alt-F: Follow Camera toggle mouse
+Ctrl-Alt-F: Toggle mouse cursor
 Ctrl-Shift-E: Toggle editor mode

 There's a cheats section in most info panels on the right side of the screen.